Psalm 140 – The Cry and Confidence of a Slandered Soul

 c.
 Let burning coals fall upon them: David prayed that the same fire that wicked men poured out on others would be poured out on them.
 He prayed that this would destroy the wicked, and that they would be hunted by evil until they were overthrown.

 i.
-“The burning coals and pits are probably metaphorical, the former for the searing words which they have loved to use (but those that come back to them will be more deadly, because unanswerable; cf. on 120:3f.), the latter for the traps and pitfalls they have made for others.”
+“The burning coals and pits are probably metaphorical, the former for the searing words which they have loved to use…the latter for the traps and pitfalls they have made for others.”
 (Kidner)

 ii.
 “The Psalmist doubtless had before his mind’s eye the picture of Sodom, where burning coals fell on the guilty cities, and where men stumbled into the fire, and when they tried to escape, fell into the deep slime pits, and perished.”
 (Spurgeon)

 d.
-Let evil hunt the violent man: These evil men hunted David (Psalm 140:4-5).
-David prayed that the same would be returned to them, that the hunters would be hunted by their very evil.
+Let evil hunt the violent man: These evil men hunted David (verses 4-6).
+David prayed that the same would be returned to them – that the hunters would be hunted by their very evil.

 i.
 “God’s judgments against sinners are feathered from themselves, as a fowl shot with an arrow feathered from her own body.”
 (Trapp)